tlk/googertaeller/README.md

 stop the thing with <kbd>ctrl+c</kbd>

-`script -F` to flush output after each write
+[`script -F`](https://www.unix.com/man-page/mojave/1/SCRIPT/) is used in the run.sh script to flush output after each write from tcpdump.

-`sudo` because it calls tcpdump
+it is asking for password because tcpdump needs to run as super user.